UK PM Braced For Tory No-confidence Vote - UrduPoint

 In a message of thanks for the celebrations of her record-breaking 70-year reign, the queen had expressed hope that "this renewed sense of togetherness will be felt for many years to come".

-Conservative MPs had other ideas, as they openly criticised one another on Twitter over whether to support Johnson following the announcement of the vote.
+Conservative MPs had other ideas, as they openly squabbled on Twitter in often-scathing terms following Brady's announcement.

-Dozens have broken ranks and criticised him after a scathing internal probe into "Partygate" said he had presided over a culture of Covid lockdown-breaking parties in Downing Street.
+Dozens have broken ranks and criticised Johnson after an internal probe into "Partygate" said he had presided over a culture of Covid lockdown-breaking parties in Downing Street.

-Some ran late into the night, and one featured a drunken fight among staff, at a time when the government's pandemic rules forbade ordinary Britons from bidding farewell in person to dying loved ones.
+Some of the parties ran late into the night, and one featured a drunken fight among staff, at a time when the government's pandemic rules forbade ordinary Britons from bidding farewell in person to dying loved ones.

 He needs the backing of 180 MPs to survive Monday's vote: a majority of one out of the 359 sitting Conservatives.

-In previous leadership ballots, Tory predecessors Margaret Thatcher and Theresa May both ultimately resigned despite narrowly winning their own votes, deciding that their premierships were terminally damaged.
+In previous Tory ballots, predecessors Margaret Thatcher and Theresa May both ultimately resigned despite narrowly winning their own votes, deciding that their premierships were terminally damaged.

-"If he wins narrowly, history suggests it would still be the beginning of the end for him," politics expert Hannah Bunting at the University of Exeter commented.
+"If he wins narrowly, history suggests it would still be the beginning of the end for him," said politics expert Hannah Bunting at the University of Exeter.